I’ve never seen an opportunity with as much profit potential as the legal marijuana market has right now.

 It’s only a matter of time before other states do the same.
 The economic benefits of legalization are simply too good to pass up.

 Just look at Colorado.
-Last year, its marijuana industry generated $1.3 billion in sales.
+In 2016, its marijuana industry generated $1.3 billion in sales.
 It also created 18,000 new full-time jobs.
 And that’s just one state.

 California’s marijuana industry is set to create more than 100,000 new jobs by 2020.